ibm-cloud-architecture/refarch-ai-data-customer-churn/docs/lab-IBMCloudPakForData/Customer Churn Model Development and Deployment/Python Function accessing Model in MMD Deployed in WML using API.md

 This is to showcase the situation where Model deployed in any arbitrary environment (say Amazon Sage Maker, Azure Ml, Custom Environment, IBM WML in Cloud, etc.) needs to be further deployed in WML in Cloud Pak for Data.
 This is needed for Watson Open Scale being able to monitor models deployed in any arbitrary deployment environment for AI models.
 Here we are using MMD as example of that arbitrary Model deployment environment.

-Navigate to the ‘Notebooks’ tab of your project and open ‘wml-func’ notebook using Jupyter with latest/highest version of Spark environment.
+Navigate to the ‘Notebooks’ tab of your project and open ‘Deploy MMD Model as Python Function in WML’ notebook using Jupyter with latest/highest version of Spark environment.
 You can select the environment by clicking the 3 vertical dots at the right of the name of the Notebook.

 Follow the notebook instructions and execute all cells as directed.